PMP Audit Preparation

 How Long Is the PMP Audit?

-During the audit process, it is possible that the audit team may request additional information, and they also reserve the right to contact the designed reviewers.
-You should inform your designed reviewer(s) that you have mailed out the application and expect that the PMI audit committee may call them for verification purposes ahead of time so they will not be surprised.
+During the audit process, it is possible that the audit team may request additional information, and they also reserve the right to contact the designated references.

 What are the common reasons for failing the PMP Audit?

-PMI will review the application package to make sure you meet the education requirement, complete the contact hours, and have the minimum project management experience.
+PMI will review the application package to make sure you meet the education requirements, complete the contact hours, and have the minimum project management experience.

 The most common reason for a failed audit is the PMP aspirant didn’t write the PMP project description properly.